Healthy weekly meal planner….I love the words, I want them to describe me so very badly.

 3. Search for dishes using your main ingredient/s.

-There are so many amazing resources for healthy recipes now a days.
 No longer do you have to go into a recipe book and flip through a million pages before finding the one.

 I would be nothing with out my main staple foods.
 I find myself night after night not knowing what to make when planning for the week.
 Though when I look in my pantry or fridge, I see my go-to foods and start brainstorming what I might use.

 This also helps when you might forget to plan for a day or even the whole week.
 If you have these foods in your house, it makes it that much easier and less stressful to quickly make something healthy, like this Crispy Quinoa Salad.